ngraczykowski/iris-root/organization-name-agent/README.md

 <a name="deploying"/>

 ## Deploying
-See `Jenkinsfile` for building, testing and deploying on Nomad or `.gitlab-ci` for building, testing and deploying in PiPY.
+See `Jenkinsfile` for building, testing and deploying on PYPI, repo.silenteight, Nomad

 <a name="agent-exchange"/>